ToonWeyens/PB3D/README.md

 * Fixed bug in run script variable substitution where min_r_sol was replaced instead of n_r_sol.
 * Add global multiplication factor to HELENA modification and export.
 * Changed the run script slightly.
-* NUFFT now happens in "grid_utilities".
+* NUFFT now happens in 'grid_utilities'.
 * The routine HELENA export now also plots the approximate proportionality constant between the toroidal field ripple and the plasma displacement, as well as the corresponding Fourier series.
 * HELENA export now also is able to automatically use this for the edge modification shape.

 ## 1.41:
-* Introduced variable "pert_mult_factor_POST", which is used to deterimine by how much to perturb the X, Y and Z values of the plot grid in POST.
+* Introduced variable 'pert_mult_factor_POST', which is used to deterimine by how much to perturb the X, Y and Z values of the plot grid in POST.
 It works only for VMEC on an extended grid (POST style 1).
-* In "calc_pert_cart_comp" the Cartesian components of the perturbation are calculated.
-If "pert_mult_factor_POST" is not zero, these are then used to perturb the position.
+* In 'calc_pert_cart_comp' the Cartesian components of the perturbation are calculated.
+If 'pert_mult_factor_POST' is not zero, these are then used to perturb the position.

 ## 1.42:
 * Fixed a bug in the calculation of the Cartesian components of perturbation where the trimmed grid was erroneously used.